amterp/rad/README.md

 # Rad - Request And Display

-A tool for easily writing JSON API query scripts.
+A powerful command-line tool and domain-specific language for effortlessly querying and displaying JSON API data.
+It simplifies the process of writing, managing, and sharing API query scripts.

 ## What problem does this solve?